hkirk/ST2ITS2_Material/slide_server/slides/Week 9/maui-2.md

 ## Bindings

-* To update the `Value` property we need to manually create an event handler for all `Controls`
+* <!-- .element: class="fragment" data-fragment-index="0" --> To update the `Value` property we need to manually create an event handler for all `Controls`
 ```csharp
 // in code-behind
 private void Slider_OnValueChanged(object sender,